-The illustration above shows the peak flow chart of a 55-yearold never smoker with a 1-year history of recurrent worsening cough and shortness of breath.
+The illustration below shows the peak flow chart of a 55 year old never smoker with a one year history of recurrent worsening cough and shortness of breath.
 His chest X-ray was normal.
-His symptoms had greatly improved with a 1-week course of prednisolone but recurred when the steroids were stopped.
+His symptoms had greatly improved with a one week course of prednisolone but recurred when the steroids were stopped.
 The chart was done as he started on twice daily inhaled corticosteroids by spacer.
-It provides convincing objective evidence of significant peak flow variability coinciding with resolution of his symptoms.
+It provides convincing objective evidence of significant peak flow variability - coinciding with resolution of his symptoms.
 This is strongly supportive of an asthma diagnosis.